topcats/rpi_AudioPlayer/README.md

 # TheOwls Python Radio Audio Player

 This uses a Schedule to play different Radio stations though out the day/week.
 It can also handle a playlist of music sources (UPNP).
 Uses VLC (LIBVLC) as the player.

+> Now features a Web Console;
+>
+> - to control the player
+> - play alternate sources
-> Now features a Web Console to control the player, and change Sources or Schedules.
+> - change Sources or Schedules.

 ## Pre-requisites